fujunswufe/d3/lesson4/lesson4.md

 <img src="w3schools.jpg" width="104" height="142">
 <div class="bar"></div>
 ```
 ####3.
-Create bar charts using d3
+Create bar charts using d3.js
 1. Sample d3 code for bar charts.
-We could use the Chrome inspector to find that there are five bars, each of them generated in ```dataset```.
+We could use the Chrome inspector to find that there are five bars, each of them generated from the ```dataset```.
+However, the below chunk of code will show nothing on the display of the webpage.
 ```HTML
 <!DOCTYPE html>
 <html lang="en">